flipcoder/siege-tools/README.md

 Since sgmake is still a work-in-progress, "Action" plug-ins are not yet implemented.
 Actions are what allows sgmake to send information from within the build process back to the calling environment.
 An example of this would be if a user runs sgmake from within Vim, the build process can send back errors back or trigger custom notification plug-ins, such as launching a debugger.
 These events happen only if the environment supports them, such as OS-specific pop-up notifications), much like the build plug-ins.

+###sgrun (SiegeRun)###

+A resultant bin directory detector and runner for running a project while you're insidea nested directory of that project. (example: ../../bin/here?).
+Tries to avoid supplemental scripts and tests.

 #### What is Supported ####